GhazanfarMir/laravel-companies-house/README.md

 ## Installation

-To install, use the following to pull the package via `Composer`.
+To install, use the following to pull the package via Composer.

 ```
-composer require ghazanfar/laravel-companies-house
+composer require ghazanfarmir/laravel-companies-house
 ```

-Now register the Service provider in `config/app.php`
+Now register the Service Provider in config/app.php

 ```
 'providers' => [

     ...

     Ghazanfar\CompaniesHouse\CompaniesHouseServiceProvider::class,